Building Our Bed Platform

-People we meet always asks us, “Don’t you want to sleep on a real bed ever?”
+People we meet always ask us, “Don’t you ever want to sleep on a real bed?”
 And the answer is that we do!
 Every night!

-A challenging calculation in our van build was to try and figure out what materials would be strong enough to hold our weight and the weight of our mattress, close to 400 pounds, without any supports underneath in the middle.
+A challenging calculation in our van build was to try and figure out what materials would be strong enough to hold our weight and the weight of our mattress, close to 400 pounds, without any supports underneath the bed in the middle of our “garage” storage area.
 We wanted to be able to store our bikes underneath, so we didn't want any posts to obstruct this storage area.

 On the other side the rail is attached directly to the metal rib in the wall of the van.
 These rails are made from three large pieces of aluminum angle.
 The angle rod that we chose was 1/8-inch thick, 1-1/2 inch wide, and 48 inches long.
 We used a reciprocating saw to cut the aluminum angle to three lengths of about 16 inches.

 The platforms are made from 3/4-inch, 7-ply, plywood.
 This stuff is pretty expensive at about $50 a sheet, but by using this for a bed platform, you can avoid using a lot of extra materials as reinforcement.
-All we did to reinforce our bed platforms was screw some angle iron onto each side of the bed platforms.
-We screwed the L-shape to the side of the plywood and to the bottom of the plywood.
+All we did to reinforce our bed platforms was screw some 1/2” angle iron onto each side of the bed platforms.
+We screwed the L-shape to the side and bottom of the plywood.